 Exceptions to compensation rules

-Compensation only applies if delays, cancellations or poor service happened for reasons outside a train company's control, for example:
+As such compensation often doesn't apply if delays, cancellations or poor service happened for reasons outside the train company's control, for example:

 - Acts or threats of vandalism or terrorism